News

 Yes, every scheme member is entitled to a tax-free lump sum from their NHS Pension.

-Is my NHS Pension lump sum taxable?
+Is the NHS Pension lump sum taxable?

 Generally, provided your lump sum is no more than 25% of your pension benefits up to a maximum of £268,275, the amount is tax free.
 Some members may be entitled to a higher figure if they have previously applied for any of Enhanced, Primary, Fixed or Individual protection.